tomasUnverdorben/floor-flow/README.md

 ## 👥 Managing Reservations

 - The sidebar shows everyone with bookings for the selected day and, in a separate panel, a full list of users with reservations.
+- The “Bookings on this day” list is fully interactive — click a row to jump to that seat on the floor plan and highlight it instantly.
 - Click a user chip to expand an interactive list of their upcoming bookings — move a single day to another seat or cancel it in one click.
+- Need a desk fast?
+When no seat is selected, the details panel now suggests up to five free seats for the chosen day (prioritising the current floor), and picking one auto-selects it on the map.
 - The cancellation actions are synced with the server and feed into analytics automatically.

 ---